MarkRBest/markrbest.github.io/_posts/2020-12-07-mcmc-for returns.md

 $$ f(x | \mu, \sigma, \alpha) = 2\Phi ((x-\mu) \sqrt{\tau} \alpha) \phi(x,\mu, \tau) $$

-What mcmc practically does is sample from distributions for each of the parameters that are unconditional and user specified.
+What mcmc practically does is sample from distributions for each of the parameters that are unconditional and user-specified.
 Then given the difference in the likelihood of the current value, and the new value, the new parameters are either accepted or rejected with a probability proportional to its improvement in the likelihood.
 This is done repeatedly in what is known as a chain.
 The chain should eventually converge to the correct value of the parameter.
 What is an added benefit is that the chain can deviate from the optimal value.
-The range of this deviation can interpreted as a confidence interval.
+The range of this deviation can be interpreted as a confidence interval.
-What we would really like to know is the parameter distribution however estimating the join probability $$ f(\mu, \sigma, \alpha | x) $$ from the data is difficult, however the alternative $$ f(x | \mu, \sigma, \alpha) $$ is simple to estimate and simulate via standard distributions in this case via a skew normal distribution.
+What we would like to know is the parameter distribution however estimating the join probability $$ f(\mu, \sigma, \alpha | x) $$ from the data is difficult, however the alternative $$ f(x | \mu, \sigma, \alpha) $$ is simple to estimate and simulate via standard distributions in this case via a skew-normal distribution.
 The only thing needed to be decided is what unconditional distribution the parameters might take.
-In the case of the skew normal
+In the case of the skew-normal

 $$ \mu \in \mathbb{R} $$

 $$ \sigma, \alpha \in \mathbb{R}_{>0} $$

-$$\mu$$ is estimated to follow a standard normal distribution, $$\sigma$$ follows a beta distribution which ensures its positiveness and $$\alpha$$ follows a half normal distribution since its also positive but not bound below one.
+$$\mu$$ is estimated to follow a standard normal distribution, $$\sigma$$ follows a beta distribution which ensures its positiveness and $$\alpha$$ follows a half-normal distribution since its also positive but not bound below one.
 The goal is to choose a distribution that has a lot of the density around the correct parameter value this can be done via a trial and error or other empirical approaches can be taken for a starting guess.

-This is the code for fitting a skew normal distribution to our return data using pymc3.
+This is the code for fitting a skew-normal distribution to our return data using pymc3.

 {% highlight python %}
 import pymc3 as pm